tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/reserved-vm-instances/quotaapi.md

 ### Throttling

 Every subscription-level and tenant-level API calls can be throttled if you send too many API requests.
-If you API call is throttled, you'll get an error message stating that the server rejected the API request.
+If your API call is throttled, you'll get an error message stating that the server rejected the API request.
 You can retry the API call after some time has elapsed.

 For details on API throttling, how to troubleshoot throttling issues, and how to avoid being throttled, see [Troubleshooting throttling errors in Azure](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshooting-throttling-errors).